tutyamxx/TMP-File-Cleaner/README.md

 - The Temp folder location is in --> **C:\Users\username\AppData\Local\Temp** that can be accessed by advanced users typing "**%temp%**" or "**%appdata%**" into Windows Search Bar.

 ## ATTENTION !
-- No it's not a virus, but if your Anti Virus somehow detects this program as a potential threat, you have to understand that this program is deleting files from Windows Temp folder...
+- No it's not a virus, but if your Anti Virus somehow detects this program as a potential threat, you have to understand that this program is deleting files from Windows Temp folder, so you might want to add it to whitelist...
 Duh. :3

 ## What does this program do really?
 - Clears all the junk/temporary files/temporary folders